bsmith993/RV-Monitor/README.md

 # RV-Monitor

 This is B. Smitty's RV Monitor.
+After being disappointed with the built in "battery monitor" on my new 5th wheel, and its lack of accuracy I decided to produce my own.

 # Overall Design
 This system will monitor the status of a 12v battery, 3 shunt resistors for the purposes of determining amperage in and out of the battery and charging system, a DHT humidity and temperature sensor, and has one LED output for blinking a status.
 Results are sent to an Influx database where it will then be used for monitoring with a Grafana Server.